korx/Korx.Cycler/README.md

         this.pause();
     }

-`onTap` is triggered when a 'tap' touch event or gesture is detected in the container element. `thisElement` refers to the container element. `event` is an object with the properties `start` and `end` which are each objects containing the co-ordinate properties `x` and `y`, and the time property `t`.
+`onTap` is triggered when a 'tap' touch event or gesture is detected in the container element. `thisElement` refers to the container element. `event` is an object with the properties `origin` and `destination` which are each objects containing the co-ordinate properties `x` and `y`, and the time property `t`.

     onSwipe: function(thisElement, event){
         this.pause();